mistersouza/ayrton-senna/README.md

 ### Assessment

-+ We've been rocking Google DevTools to check how our site dances in real-time, making sure it grooves smoothly on various devices and connection speeds.
++ We've been rocking Google DevTools to check how our site dances in real-time, making sure it grooves smoothly on various devices browsers and connection speeds.
 Tho, no automatic test is in place right now, we've got every click and swipe covered to ensure it's all smooth sailing.

 ### Validation